JohT/code-graph-analysis-pipeline/README.md

   To run Jupyter notebooks, create an `.env` file in the folder from where you open the notebook containing for example: `NEO4J_INITIAL_PASSWORD=neo4j_password_of_my_choice`

-### Additional Prerequisites for Python and Jupyter Notebooks
+### Additional Prerequisites for Python

-- Python is required for Jupyter Notebook and Python reports.
+- Python is required for Python reports.
 - Either [Conda](https://docs.conda.io) or Python's build-in module [venv](https://docs.python.org/3/library/venv.html) a required as environment manager.
 - For Conda, use for example [Miniconda](https://docs.conda.io/projects/miniconda/en/latest) or [Anaconda](https://www.anaconda.com/download)(Recommended for Windows).
 - To use venv, no additional installation is needed.
 For that the environment variable `USE_VIRTUAL_PYTHON_ENVIRONMENT_VENV` needs to be set to `'true'`.
-- Chromium will automatically be downloaded if needed for Jupyter Notebook PDF reports generation.

 ### Additional Prerequisites for Windows